Newt Gingrich on Election Security - November 25th, Hour 3

 And that's just goofy.

-I mean, I as you know, I spent my whole life trying to train the party and trying to talk about ideas.
+I mean, as you know, I spent my whole life trying to train the party and trying to talk about ideas.

-Now, I will say, by the way, uh, on behalf of Herschel Walker, I don't know, I I know you saw this, but I don't know if our audience has, but Herschel went underwent real training, and uh by a plurality, Georgian said he beat Warnock in the doing the one debate they had,
+Now, I will say, by the way, on behalf of Herschel Walker, I know you saw this, but I don't know if our audience has, but Herschel underwent real training.

-uh, came across as more sincere, better prepared, uh, more accurate, and you could see Warnock shrink all during the debate because as a professional preacher, uh he entered that debate thinking he would demolish Herschel because he's so much more glib and earns a living out of sp out of speaking, and it began to hit him that Herschel was scoring all the points.
+And you could see Warnock shrink all during the debate because as a professional preacher, he entered that debate thinking he would demolish Herschel because he's so much more glib and earns a living out of speaking.

 He's just so likable.